 No matter how valuable your content is, it will be useless if nobody reads it.

 Crafting a title that will encourage people to click on it is an art.

 - Set the right expectations

 - Include a keyword but don’t go crazy (Source: Matt E Lindley Verve Blog)

-Unfortunately, there is no secret formula that will guarantee a perfect title that everyone will click on.
+Unfortunately, no secret formula will guarantee a perfect title that everyone will click on.

-Take some time to write a few different titles for the posts you write.
+Take some time to write a few different titles for your posts.